-NFSA historian Graham Shirley’s speech about the Archive’s role in finding, restoring and preserving the classic Australian film, given at the launch of The Sentimental Bloke DVD, Powerhouse Museum, Sydney, 12 May 2009
+NFSA historian Graham Shirley’s speech in May 2009 about the NFSA’s role in finding, restoring and preserving the classic Australian film, The Sentimental Bloke.

 Within a 20-minute walk of the NFSA’s Sydney Office are the old Walsh Bay wharves.
 Back in the 1950s it was a rough-and-tumble place – a place of backbreaking manual labour of men who used cranes, nets, grappling hooks and their own frequently torn muscles to load and unload crates, sacks, 44-gallon drums, and wheat whose dust could trigger silicosis.
 At that time there was no Australian feature industry to speak of, and yet we produced many documentaries.
 Among the documentary filmmakers were the Waterside Workers’ Film Unit.
 From the start to the end of the decade, the ‘wharfies’ film unit’ made a dozen remarkable, semi-dramatised documentaries that recorded the work and pay conditions of wharfies, the building workers, coal-miners and other unionists they knew.